pestphp/docs/plugins/watch.md

 <a name="custom-directories"></a>
 ## Custom directories

-If you need to watch a custom set of directories, provide a comma-separated list to the `--watch` flag.
+If you need to watch a custom set of directories, just provide a comma-separated list to the `--watch` flag.

 Example: